gakiokevin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 echo  a script that prints all the groups the current user is part of a script that prints all the groups the current user is part of script that changes the owner of the file hello to the user betty.
+A script that sets the mode of the file hello